TROG111/Recipes/README.md

 8) you can add the current market prices for ores (via LUA parameters on the client PB) and these will be used to calculate the recipe cost

-# Integrating with a stores monitor application

-In the installation above we used a 'dummy' stores databank.
-If you already have a LUA application that populates a databank with information about your factory stores, then this can be integrated with this recipe application.
+# Mapping your factory containers to ingredients

 Doing so will provide additional information for ingredient - the quantity of that ingredient you have in stores.

-To integrate:

-1) replace the stores databank with your own stores databank
+To integrate (this requires a little knowledge of how to edit LUA code in a programming board in DU):

-2) edit the LUA code in the UI PB.
+1) edit the LUA code in the client PB.
 Access the unit.start code (with the first line: 'stringMap={}').
-Scroll down though this LUA code until you reach the section containing 'storeMap'.  'storeMap' is a mapping between the internal names that the recipe application uses and the content of your stores databank.
+Scroll down though this LUA code until you reach the section containing 'storeMap'.  'storeMap' is a mapping between the internal names that the recipe application uses and the names of your factory containers.
 For example the line:

 storeMap["Bsc RobA S"]="sbroboticarm"

-maps the 'Basic Robotic Arm S' recipe in the application with a variable in my stores databank called "sbroboticarm".
+maps the 'Basic Robotic Arm S' recipe in the application with a container in your factory called "sbroboticarm".

+You will also need to provide information regarding the factory containers and their content.
+To do this scroll further down through the LUA code until you reach a line containing 'setupMaterialIndex'.
+This table contains information about the containers in your factory.
+For example:

+setupMatierialIndex("sbroboticarm",{100, "s",0,20})

+identifies a container named 'sbroboticarm' which is of size "s", the items in this container have a mass of 100 (each unit), 0 is the default stock (do not change this, always leave it as 0) - you can forget about the last value in this table as they are from a legacy implementation of my factory monitoring application.

+n.b. in a future version of this application I will remove the need to enter the item mass in this table by taking it directly from the recipe for each item.

-# Good Luck
+# Known Issues

+Users upgrading from a previous version of the recipe application will need to check the links on the client PB since these have changed in version 1_3_0.
+They need to be core, menudb, screen1, screen2, screen3, commsdb - in this order.
+If you are unsure, then remove the client PB and replace it following the installation instruction from 6 onwards.

+Some users have identified that they do not have a copy of dksjon.lua in their library folder.
+This can be provided on request if you dont have it.

 # Version